2023 Subaru Outback vs. Toyota Rav4: Which One Is Best For Me?

-The Outback has over 10 extra cubic feet of passenger volume compared to the RAV4.
-The Outback trades passenger volume for cargo volume.
+The Outback has over 10 extra cubic feet of passenger volume compared to the RAV4, but it trades passenger volume for cargo volume.
 The cargo volume officially measures 32.5 cubic feet, which is decent but not great.
-It’s enough for a small family, but it will fill up if you are trying to go on a long trip.
+It’s enough for a small family but will fill up if you go on a long trip.

 Sluggish engine aside, the Outback is a legendary station wagon for a reason.
-It gets perfect marks for safety, it has grippy all-wheel drive, and it is a good mix between a sedan and an SUV.
+It gets perfect safety marks, has all-wheel drive, and is a good mix between a sedan and an SUV.
 It is the ideal vehicle for a family or adventurous person looking for a solid ride that will last a decade or more.

 Overview of 2023 Toyota RAV4:

 The RAV4 is Toyota’s small SUV.
-It has become extremely popular in recent years as consumer trends drift back towards SUVs away from sedans.
+It has become extremely popular in recent years as consumer trends shift towards SUVs away from sedans.
 The 2022 RAV4 is sporty and looks sharp and modern.
-Toyota has loaded the RAV4 with a ton of standard features at no additional cost, even if the interior remains a little pedestrian.
-Toyota’s latest safety technology comes standard, which also includes driver assist, even in the base model.
+Toyota has loaded the RAV4 with many standard features at no additional cost, even if the interior remains a little pedestrian.
+Toyota’s latest safety technology comes standard, including driver assist, even in the base model.
 The included features add value to an SUV already available at a great price.

 While the RAV4 looks good on the outside, the inside feels a little dated.
-The touch screen occasionally lags, which is frustrating for the user experience, and the dashboard is very busy with a lot of lights and flashing information that can actually be a distraction in some circumstances.
+The touch screen occasionally lags, which is frustrating, and the dashboard is very busy with a lot of lights and flashing information that can be a distraction in some circumstances.
 The base model doesn’t come with the Toyota V6 included, and the upgraded RAV4s benefit from the V6 configuration.

-Toyota does offer the RAV4 in a hybrid which is a nice option for people to consider.
-RAV4 already gets good gas mileage for an SUV, and the hybrid only adds to that fuel efficiency.
-If you don’t mind spending a little more on a modern hybrid, it is available with better gas mileage and some neat upgrades.
+Toyota offers the RAV4 in a hybrid which is a nice option for people to consider.
+RAV4 already gets good gas mileage for an SUV, and the hybrid only adds to the fuel efficiency.
+If you don’t mind spending more on a modern hybrid, it is available with better gas mileage and some neat upgrades.

 Overall, the 2022 Toyota RAV4 is a great value.
-It doesn’t rock the boat with frills and features, but it does offer a lot at a fair price.
+It doesn’t rock the boat with frills and features but offers a lot at a fair price.
 It has good safety ratings, a lot of cargo capacity, and a reputation of excellence backed by the largest car company on the planet.